realmagicgreen/magicgreenastro/src/content/solutions/electric-cars-in-thailand.md

 > “More stations will boost the confidence for consumers in using EVs.
 So far, there are 500 charging stations in the country" _Amonrat Kaewpradap, a committee member of the Electric Vehicle Association of Thailand (EVAT)_

-The current business environment in Thailand is not favorable for the production and sale of electric vehicles (EVs), due to their higher prices compared to conventional cars and insufficient EV related infrastructure.
+The current business environment in Thailand is not favourable for the production and sale of electric vehicles (EVs), due to their higher prices compared to conventional cars and insufficient EV related infrastructure.

 {% assign name = '-02' %} {% include 'partials/image.html', name: 'name', caption: 'The current business environment in Thailand is not favorable for the production and sale of electric vehicles (EVs), due to their higher prices compared to conventional cars and insufficient EV related infrastructure' %}